finkelbert/ProPer_Projekt/README.md

 ### 4) ProPer analyses: Synchrony etc.
 ##### Detect intervals and perform computations on the data (create `comp_df.csv`)

-The codes in `4) ProPer analyses (Synchrony etc.).Rmd` are designed to extract ProPer quantifiable data on F0 shape (*Synchrony* and *Scaling*), prosodic prominence (*Mass*) and local *Speech-rate* (see Cangemi et al. 2019 on Synchrony).
+The codes in `4) ProPer analyses (Synchrony etc.).Rmd` are designed to extract ProPer quantifiable data on F0 shape (*Synchrony* and *∆F0*/*DeltaF0*), prosodic prominence (*Mass*) and local *Speech-rate* (see Cangemi et al. 2019 on Synchrony).
 It starts with a boundary detector to locate the intervals of interest.
 Then, a suite of functions are mapped to the syllabic intervals to calculate the different parameters.
 Finally, dense plots with superimposed data are being produced for presentation and verification before saving the *comp_df* data frame as a .csv table.

 The automatic boundary detector is designed to locate local minima in the periodic energy curve while also taking into account information from the optional "Syllable" tier in a corresponding TextGrid.
 Manual segmentation can guide the automatic detector and help in targeting specific syllables of interest and is therefore highly recommended for ProPer analyses.